springshare/broken-link-checker/README.md

 Default value: `1`
 The tags and attributes that are considered links for checking, split into the following levels:
 * `0`: clickable links
-* `1`: clickable links, media, iframes, meta refreshes
+* `1`: clickable links, media, frames, meta refreshes
-* `2`: clickable links, media, iframes, meta refreshes, stylesheets, scripts, forms
+* `2`: clickable links, media, frames, meta refreshes, stylesheets, scripts, forms
-* `3`: clickable links, media, iframes, meta refreshes, stylesheets, scripts, forms, metadata
+* `3`: clickable links, media, frames, meta refreshes, stylesheets, scripts, forms, metadata

 Recursive links have a slightly different filter subset.
 To see the exact breakdown of both, check out the [tag map](https://github.com/stevenvachon/broken-link-checker/blob/master/lib/internal/tags.js). `<base>` is not listed because it is not a link, though it is always parsed.